tchirayil8/FR-FE-Challenge/README.md

 This application was built using Create-React-App.
 The main application is contained in the component called App.
 It is rendered to the dom in index.js and specified in App.jsx.
 I kept the application simple by keeping all the html/css in App.jsx and allowing all state and functions to be defined in App.jsx.

+The GET request to /parts is made upon initial render of the application.
+The request is made again whenever the arrows are clicked and a new page is requested.
+These requests are handled by useEffect hooks in App.jsx.
+The state of each part's quantity input is kept in the partsQuantity state object {}.
+This object is updated each time the quantity is changed in the corresponding input with a input-index:quantity key:value pair.
+This object is also updated each time the parts are fetched from the server.
+This allows easy extensibility of the parts list and relies on the server to be the source of truth.

 ## CREATE REACT APP README